Relation between intersection homology and homotopy groups: Intersection fundamental group

+In conclusion, the obstruction to $S^4$ being a link is the non-triviality of the intersection homotopy group $\pi_{1}^{\ov{p}}(\Sigma P)$.
+Let us also point out that the topological embedding $\gamma\colon S^1\to S^5$ is wild and far from a smooth one, as shown for instance in \cite{MR4030354}. \end{remark}

 In \exemref{ex:poincaresphere}, some singular points of $\Sigma^2 P$ become regular in $S^5$.
-The next result proves that is the only fealure for having a topological invariant.
+The next result proves that is the only obstruction to having a topological invariant.
 Recall that a \emph{coarsening} of a filtered space $X$ is a filtered space $Y$ on the same topological space, such that each stratum of $Y$ is a union of strata of $X$.
 The identity induces a stratified map, $\nu\colon X\to Y$.

 \begin{definition} Let $\nu\colon X\to Y$ be a coarsening of a filtered space $X$.
 An \emph{exceptional stratum} is a singular stratum of $X$ which is included in a regular stratum of $Y$.
-A \emph{source stratum of a stratum $T$} of $Y$ is a stratum $S$ of $X$ included in $T$ and of the same dimension . \end{definition}
+A \emph{source stratum of a stratum $T$} of $Y$ is a stratum $S$ of $X$ included in $T$ and of the same dimension. \end{definition}

 \begin{theoremb} Let $\nu\colon X\to Y$ be a coarsening of CS sets and $\ov{p}$ be a codimensional perversity such that $\ov{p}\leq \ov{t}$.
 If there is no exceptional stratum, then the map $\nu$ induces isomorphisms, $\pi_{0}^{\ov{p}}(X)\cong \pi_{0}^{\ov{p}}(Y)$ and $\pi_{1}^{\ov{p}}(X,x_{0})\cong \pi_{1}^{\ov{p}}(Y,x_{0})$, for any regular point $x_{0}$. \end{theoremb}